Ethical Risks of Attorney Social Media Activity: Navigating the Dangers of LinkedIn, Twitter, Facebook, Blogs

-- Evidentiary and spoliation concerns
+- Evidence preservation and spoliation

 - Recent developments in social media and in state legal ethics rules and court opinions

-- Best practices for minimizing legal ethics pitfalls when marketing legal services
+- Best practices for minimizing legal ethics pitfalls when marketing legal services and conclusion/questions

 The panel will review these and other key issues: